 Commissioner Beauvais represents District 3 (west) and has served as a Port Commissioner since January 2016.
 Connie is currently the manager and state-certified operator at the Crescent Water Association where she oversees the business and operations of the water system.
-She has extensive professional experience in both the public and private sectors, having owned and operated three successful businesses and worked for four private businesses, three school districts, a university and the federal government.
+She has extensive professional experience in both the public and private sectors, having owned and operated three successful businesses and reprivate businesses three sectors are private businesses and worked for four private businesses, three school districts, a university and the federal government.